 ”Charmian Hughes even in such a short time seems to give a sense of both the gravity and the humour of her comic potential.”

-For more RAJ RAGE info Click on header
+for info and reviews of RAJ RAGE Click on header

 Coming Soon! a new show for Edinburgh 2015!